 Behavioral Data: Companies track your gameplay behavior, such as how long you play, which games you enjoy, in-game purchases, and interaction with other players.

 Location Data: Some games or gaming platforms collect your location to offer region-specific content or multiplayer features.
-This can be done through GPS (in mobile games) or IP addresses.
+This can be done through GPS or IP addresses.

 Biometric Data: Some modern games or consoles use facial recognition or motion tracking to track movements or expressions.

-Device Data: Information about the device you’re playing on, including hardware specifications, operating system, and IP address, is also collected to optimize gameplay and troubleshoot issues.
+Device Data: Information about the device you’re playing on, including hardware specifications, operating system, and IP address.